 To appropriate your new life in Christ you must reject and resist the guidance from your soul, no matter how overwhelming it may be.
 Guidance from your soul includes:

-- Thoughts of confusion,
+- Thoughts of confusion, and fear, and doubt.

 - Dreams and visions,